2010 Canadian Grand Prix: Background

 After dominating the previous three races, it was widely expected that the Montreal circuit would not play to the Red Bull's strengths, with intense media speculation that the controversial crash between Sebastian Vettel and Mark Webber whilst fighting for the lead of the Turkish Grand Prix would only worsen the team's chances.
 However, while neither driver was prepared to accept full responsibility for causing the accident, both expressed a desire to forget about it and move on.

 None of the teams planned to introduce major updates for the race, though several brought customised packages specifically for the high-speed, low-downforce circuit.
 Those who had developed an "F-duct" system for the previous race were still running it in the trial phase.

+This race was Scuderia Ferrari's 800th start in a World Championship event as a team.